Get Approved for up to $35,000 in 3 minutes

 Is Transferring a Mortgage to Another Bank an Option?

 Porting a mortgage means transferring the security from one property to another.
-But if you move to another lender, you would be taking out a completely new mortgage, and this is completely different to porting a mortgage.
+But if you move to another lender, you would be taking out a completely new mortgage, and this is completely different from what porting a mortgage involves.
 So, the short answer is “no”.

 Porting is something that can only happen with the same bank.
 For example, both Royal Bank and Scotiabank offer porting but it has to be with their bank.
-In order to figure out if porting makes sense for you, then it’s best to speak to an advisor.
+In order to figure out if porting makes sense for you, then it’s best to speak to an advisor about a mortgage transfer, interest costs, and current mortgage rates.

 What About Another Person?

 In some cases you can and in some you can’t.
-Whether you can or not depends on the terms of your mortgage.
+Whether you can transfer your current mortgage balance or not depends on the terms of your mortgage.
 It has to say in your terms that the mortgage is assumable to be able to do so.

 The Bottom Line

-For most people, buying a home is the biggest financial decision they will make, and it’s vital to be armed with full knowledge on all the costs that will be involved and to be completely prepared before you even start the search for your next property.
+For most people, buying a home is the biggest financial decision they will make, and it’s vital to be armed with full knowledge of all the costs that will be involved and to be completely prepared before you even start the search for your next property.
+You can do this by speaking to a financial advisor as well as a real estate agent.

 Most mortgage brokers are paid a commission from the lender they introduce you to, so there will not normally be any upfront cost involved and, ultimately, should save you a considerable amount of money by ensuring you get the best deal possible.